ceciliaraho/Signs-in-Music/README.md

 Our project, "Signs-in-Music," aims to develop a graphic and audio translator of sign language to foster an emotional bond between hearing and deaf individuals.
 By translating sign language into music and visual art, we create an immersive artistic experience that reflects the emotional content expressed through sign language.

 ## Description
 "Signs-in-Music" bridges the gap between deaf and hearing communities by transforming sign language into a multisensory experience.
-Using real-time video capture and hand gesture recognition, we translate specific signs into spoken English words.
+Using real-time video capture and hand gesture recognition, we translate specific signs into spoken American words.
 These words are then used to find corresponding songs through the Spotify API.
 The emotional features of these songs are extracted and used to generate a dynamic particle system, creating a visual representation of the emotion behind the sign.

 ## How it works
 1. Real-Time Video Capture and Gesture Recognition: